random-magic/mse-hub/README.md

 - `set_code.txt`, which is irrelevant.
 - `set_code-files`, a directory containing all the files necessary to publish your set onto your hub.

-## Step 4: Upload your files to github
+## Step 5: Upload your files to github

 In your repo go to the "sets" folder, then in the top right click "add file" then "upload files", [here](../../upload/main/sets).
-Then drag and drop the `set_code-files` folders you created in step 2 in there.
-It's also allowed to upload a zip file of your files folder.
+Then drag and drop the `set_code-files` folders you created in step 4 in there.
+It's also allowed to select and upload a zip file of your files folder.

 ## Future MSE Set Hub Updates

-To get updates to the scripts or resources, go to your repo on github (saved in step 1).
-There, above the list of files click the "Sync fork" button and selec to update it.
+To get updates to the scripts or resources, go to your repo on github saved in step 1.
+If you forgot your repo url visit your site saved in step 2 and add `/repo` to the end of the url.

+There, above the list of files click the "Sync fork" button and select to update it.

-If it's indicated that the new change comes with a change to the exporter, you can go through step 2 again, make sure it overwrites the previous exporter.
+If it's indicated that the new change comes with a change to the exporter, you can go through step 3 again, make sure it overwrites the previous exporter.

 ---